and the Indian Ocean Islands

 - Some water-based activities are unavailable in the wet season

-Where to Stay around Pemba, The Mafia Archipelago and Fanjove
+Where to stay around Pemba, Mafia Archipelago and Fanjove

 While Zanzibar has 150+ accommodation options, Pemba has just 2 to choose from on the island, making it a little easier.
 Fundu Lagoon is a romantic option, popular with honeymooners.
 The remote Manta Resort offers laidback accommodation.
 With just 5 rooms Pemba Lodge, on Shamiani Island offers rustic, environmentally conscious accommodation for those who really want to get away from it all.